Approved Specialist Program - Aviation

-In additon to their core curriculum, students will study aeronautics, principles of flight, rockets, drones, space flight, with associated aspects of engineering, mechanics and robotics.
-This is a select entry course with prospective students being required to sit an entrance apptitude test.
+In addition to their core curriculum, students will study aeronautics, principles of flight, rockets, drones, space flight, with associated aspects of engineering, mechanics and robotics.
+This is a select entry course with prospective students being required to sit an entrance aptitude test.

 Owning two single engine Cessnas, combined with our excellent partnership with Virgin Australia our program is second to none in Western Australia.
-Students have the opportunity to puruse Aviation in upper school through the university bound course or the Diploma of Aeronautics whilst at Kent Street.
+Students have the opportunity to pursue Aviation in upper school through the university bound course or the Diploma of Aeronautics whilst at Kent Street.

 In order to be granted a place in the Aviation program students should be able to demonstrate: